autoapev1/indexer/README.md

 The API is JSON-RPC 2.0 compliant and is served on port 8080 by default.
 The available methods are:

-- `idx_getBlockNumber` - Get the current block number
+- `idx_getBlockNumber` - Get the current block number for a given chain
+- `idx_getChains` - Get the chain IDs for the supported chains

 - `idx_getBlockTimestamps` - Get the timestamp for a range of block numbers
 - `idx_getBlockAtTimestamp` - Get the block number at a timestamp